, Next workshop will be October 22, 2022 at Pleasant Grove Park, Palmyra Va. 22963

 You're without daily necessities, caught in an urban/natural disaster; could you survive for a week or more using nothing but a knife and the supplies that nature provides ?
 With the knowledge gained in this workshop and some practice on your part, you should be able to make it indefinitely until help arrives.
-This workshop will cover the four skill-sets listed below that are required to keep us alive; we will also discuss the mental/emotional aspects of survival.
+We'll cover the four skill-sets listed below that are required to keep us alive but we'll also discuss the mental/emotional aspects of survival.
 Darwin said: "It isn't the strongest or most intelligent that survive, it is those that are most adaptable to change."
 Being in good physical shape will help you, but attitude, discipline, and practice are a must.
 Learning these skills is no doubt a confidence booster for anyone who masters them.

 The four basic skill sets that we'll cover: